filecoin-project/filecoin-docs/docs/README.md

 # Filecoin Documentation

-**Filecoin is a peer-to-peer network that stores files on the internet, with built-in economic incentives to ensure files are stored reliably over time.**
+Filecoin is a peer-to-peer network that allows anyone to store and retrieve data on the internet.
+Built-in economic incentives ensure that files are stored and retrieved reliably and continuously for however long a user specifies.

-Available storage and pricing is not controlled by any single company.
-Instead, Filecoin facilitates open markets for storing and retrieving files that anyone can participate in.
+No single company or organization controls available storage capacity and the pricing for storing and retrieving files.
+Instead, the Filecoin storage network facilitates open markets for storing and retrieving files that anyone with access to the internet can participate in.
+It uses its native cryptocurrency (FIL) to facilitate these transactions.

 The **Filecoin project documentation** homepage offers all the necessary resources to learn about Filecoin, the software and the tools to contribute to the network, either as a user looking for storage, or as a storage provider supplying storage capacity.
 Here are some links to get you started: